VDA5050/VDA5050/VDA5050_EN.md

 Requests shall only be made for zones of enabled zone sets.
 Zone requests can also be made for zone sets belonging to maps that the mobile robot is not currently on.

-The `requestId` allows fleet control to distinguish between different requests and allows the mobile robot to request several alternative requests for the same zone at the same time.
+The `requestId` allows fleet control to distinguish between different requests and allows the mobile robot to issue several alternative requests for the same zone at the same time.
 Each request attempt shall use a unique identifier per mobile robot.
 Ids can be reused after a mobile robot restart.

 For requests to enter a 'RELEASE' zone, a `zoneRequest` object of `requestType` 'ACCESS' shall be added to the state message.
 For permission to enter a 'COORINATED_REPLANNING' zone with a planned path or for replanning its path within the zone, the `requestType` shall be set to 'REPLANNING'.
 For a 'REPLANNING' request, the planned path shall be added as NURBS to the `trajectory` field of the `zoneRequest`.
 Multiple requests with different trajectories for the same zone can be made.
 Each path shall be requested with its own `zoneRequest` object.
 If a mobile robot requires access to a workspace covered by two or more 'RELEASE' zones, it shall request access and receive approval for all necessary zones before entering the area.
 If a mobile robot navigates through a workspace on the map that is covered by two or more 'COORDINATED REPLANNING' zones, it shall request its path within this area individually for each zone and receive approval from the fleet control before entering or changing paths.

 The parameter `requestStatus` shall be initially set to 'REQUESTED' by the mobile robot when stating its request.

 Fleet control responds to zone requests via the `response` topic.